New Orleans Saints vs. Atlanta Falcons NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- New Orleans' games this season have gone over 40 points nine of 16 times.
+- New Orleans has combined with its opponents to put up more than 40 points in nine of 16 games this season.

-- Atlanta and its opponents have combined to score more than 40 points in 10 of 16 games this season.
+- Atlanta has combined with its opponents to score more than 40 points in 10 of 16 games this season.

-- Sunday's total is 0.8 points higher than the combined 39.2 PPG average of the two teams.
+- Sunday's over/under is 0.8 points higher than the combined 39.2 PPG average of the two teams.

-- These two squads surrender a combined 46.5 points per game, 6.5 more than this contest's over/under.
+- This contest's total is 6.5 points lower than the 46.5 these two squads combine to give up per game in 2021.

-- The Saints and their opponents have scored an average of 43.6 points per game in 2021, 3.6 more than Sunday's total.
+- Saints games this season feature an average total of 43.6 points, a number 3.6 points higher than Sunday's over/under.

-- In 2021, games involving the Falcons have averaged a total of 47.1 points, 7.1 more than the set total in this contest.
+- The 40-point total for this game is 7.1 points below the 47.1 points per game average total in Falcons games this season.

 Saints stats and trends

-- New Orleans has eight wins against the spread in 16 games this year.
+- New Orleans has played 16 games, with eight wins against the spread.

-- The Saints have been favored by 4.5 points or more five times this season and have covered the spread in two of them.
+- This season, the Saints have just two against the spread wins in five games as a favorite of 4.5 points or more.

-- New Orleans' games this year have hit the over on six of 16 set point totals (37.5%).
+- New Orleans' games this year have gone over the point total six times in 16 opportunities (37.5%).

 - The Saints put up 5.9 fewer points per game (20.9) than the Falcons surrender (26.8).

-- When New Orleans records more than 26.8 points, it is 5-1 against the spread and 5-1 overall.
+- New Orleans is 5-1 against the spread and 5-1 overall in games when it puts up more than 26.8 points.

-- New Orleans is 2-3 against the spread and 1-4 overall when the team piles up more than 364.1 yards.
+- New Orleans is 2-3 against the spread and 1-4 overall when the team totals over 364.1 yards.

-- The Saints have turned the ball over 18 times this season, two fewer than the Falcons have forced (20).
+- This year, the Saints have 18 turnovers, two fewer than the Falcons have takeaways (20).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Falcons.